wjackreece/ufmbc/README.md

 - HTML, CSS, JavaScript for front-end development
 - React,
-- [Insert Backend Technologies, if any]

-## Installation and Usage

-[Add instructions for installation and running the project locally, if applicable.]

-## Contributions

-We welcome contributions from the community to improve and enhance the website.
-If you have suggestions, bug fixes, or new features to propose, feel free to submit a pull request.

-## License

-[Specify the license terms under which the code is released.]

 ## Contact

-For questions or inquiries, please contact [Your Name] at [Your Contact Information].
+For questions or inquiries, please contact Wynstona Jackreece at wjackreece@gmail.com.